keitaroemotion/dfs/README.md

 4. The requirement means dumped mysql file injection fails (since FK keys binding fails)
 5. He told me manually change the order of table is fine
 6. But this table schema change happens frequently.
 Should I manually change the order each time I dump?
-7. I think 6. is insame and inhuman way as developer.
+7. I think 6. is insane and inhuman way as developer.

 ## Installation